vsblemos/AgroFertilCursos/README.md

 The project is running at www.agrofertilcursos.com.br with a few modifications from this original project.

-Thanks for visiting and hoe you appreciate that.
+Thanks for visiting and hope you appreciate that.

 Suggestions always welcome.